Highest weight sl_2-categorifications II: structure theory: Projective resolutions of standards in basic categorifications

 By \cite[Lemma 5.11]{CR}, for all simples $L$ in the head of $E P(+s+)$, we have $h_-(L)=h_-(L(+s+))+1$. \cite[Theorem 5.1]{cryst} implies that $h_-(L(+s+))+1=h_-(+s+)+1=\max(h_-(s),1)$.
 So it remains to show that $h_-(L(-s+))<\max(h_-(s),1)$ and this is where we are going to use the assumption $w=\wt(s)\leqslant 0$.
 We have $h_-(s)-h_+(s)=w$, so either $h_+(s)>0$ or $h_+(s)=h_-(s)=0$.
 If $h_+(s)>0$, then the first $-$ in $-s+$ does not survive in the reduced form, hence $h_-(-s+)=h_-(+s+)=\max(h_-(s)-1,0)<\max(h_-(s),1)$.
 If $h_+(s)=h_-(s)=0$, then $h_-(-s+)=0<1=\max(h_-(s),1)$.
 We get a contradiction either way.
 This completes the proof of the proposition. \end{proof}

 \begin{Rem} Part (i) of the previous proposition gives the multiplicities of simples in standards in a basic categorification.
-Thanks to the existence of a family filtration, see Subsection \ref{SS_family_filtr}, this yields formulas for $[\Delta(\lambda):L(\mu)]$ for an arbitrary highest weight $\sl_2$-categorification.
-These formulas generalize Theorem 1.10 in \cite{Kleshchev}.
+Thanks to the existence of a family filtration, see Subsection \ref{SS_family_filtr}, this yields formulas for $[\Delta(\lambda):L(\mu)]$ when $\lambda$ and $\mu$ are in the same family for an arbitrary highest weight $\sl_2$-categorification.
+These formulas generalize Theorem 1.10 in \cite{Kleshchev1}.
 Similarly, the formulas for $[FL(t)],[EL(t)]$ in Remark \ref{Rem:part2_equiv} generalize (iv) of Theorems B,B' in \cite{BK_functors}. \end{Rem}